Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Analytical simple-wave solution

-In the downstream direction, the uniform state behind this jump $(\eta,\vartheta)=(0,\eta_{0})$ connects with (\ref{eq:xi-L}-\ref{eq:v-L}) at the point $\theta=0,$ which according to (\ref{eq:xi-L}) moves at the velocity $\frac{x}{t}=-\frac{1}{2}\sin\theta_{0}\le-\frac{1}{2},$ \emph{i.e.} not faster than the jump upstream from it.
-For larger $x/t$, the interface, which is defined parametrically by (\ref{eq:xi-L},\ref{eq:eta-L}), descents below the mid-height $\eta=0.$ This solution can be connected with the solution downstream from the lock which, as noted above, is the same as that for the full lock exchange: $\eta_{+}=0$ and $\vartheta_{+}=1.$ With this front state, the jump conditions (\ref{eq:jmp1},\ref{eq:jmp2}) yield the following relationship between $\vartheta_{-}=\vartheta_{1}$ and $\eta_{-}=\eta_{1}$ behind the jump:
+In the downstream direction, the uniform state behind this jump $(\eta,\vartheta)=(0,\eta_{0})$ connects with the solution (\ref{eq:xi-L})\textendash (\ref{eq:v-L}) at the point $\theta=0.$ According to Eq. (\ref{eq:xi-L}), this point moves at the velocity $\frac{x}{t}=-\frac{1}{2}\sin\theta_{0}\le-\frac{1}{2},$ which does not exceed the velocity of the upstream jump.
+At larger distances $x/t,$ the interface, which is defined parametrically by Eqs. (\ref{eq:xi-L},\ref{eq:eta-L}), descents below the mid-height $\eta=0.$ This solution can be connected with the solution downstream from the lock which, as noted above, is the same as that for the full lock exchange: $\eta_{+}=0$ and $\vartheta_{+}=1.$ With this front state, the jump conditions (\ref{eq:jmp1},\ref{eq:jmp2}) yield the following relationship between $\vartheta_{-}=\vartheta_{1}$ and $\eta_{-}=\eta_{1}$ behind the jump: